|Guide||♦||1 Triplog||0 Topics|

 This trail provides an alternate route from Brody Seep junction to Bear Spring, swinging low into the tributaries of South Fork Deadman Creek instead of climbing up along the Mazatzal Divide Trail (AZT).
-Mileage is about the same, though the view are less grand due to the lower elevation.
+Mileage is about the same, though the view is less grand due to the lower elevation.

 Heavy, heavy damage from the Willow Fire of '04.
-The first two miles are choked with manzanita and other nasty brush, then the rest is manzanita, nasty brush, and deadfall.
+The first two miles are choked with manzanita and other nasty brush; then the rest is manzanita, nasty brush, and deadfall.
 Few cairns and faint tread make for a challenging route-finding exercise.
 Do not expect to go faster than a mile/hour on this 'trail'.

 Now it's time for the first climb.
 Follow the ridge up, staying mostly on the top, where hints of tread can provide too-short breaks from the onslaught of manzanita.
 Trail seemed to zig-zag sharply up the ridge and was not the easiest to follow.
-Near 2.3 miles start veering to the east where you get to deal with more of the same, only taller and now with dead pine trees to hop over.
+Near 2.3 miles, start veering to the east, where you get to deal with more of the same, only taller and now with dead pine trees to hop over.
 Aim for the closest saddle.
 Once on top there is a great view to the south and the next, 1000'+, climb.

 Heading down is not that tough, not with hints of trail and relatively lighter brush on this side.
 Finding the tributary that leads up towards Bear Spring is annoying.
 It doesn't seem to make a recognizable dent in the bank.
 Find a spot and clamber up and enjoy the view up the rocky, choked climb ahead.
 It's not as bad as it looks if you balance from one trunk to the next, connecting them in a zig-zag route up the wash, only using the prickly berry bush-covered banks when necessary.
 There is some decent flowing rock pools along this stretch too, the last ones by the fork under a two-tiered and mossy waterfall.